Ranzim/EnviroGram/README.md

 ## Project Overview

 This project implements a comprehensive IoT environmental monitoring system that measures temperature and humidity in real-time using a DHT22 sensor and ESP32.
-It calculates advanced metrics like **Dew Point**, **Absolute Humidity**, and **Saturation Depression** via Node-RED, providing automated Telegram alerts and a live glassmorphism dashboard on the Raspberry Pi.
+It calculates advanced metrics like **Dew Point**, **Absolute Humidity**, and **Saturation Depression** via Node-RED, providing automated Telegram alerts.

 ![System Dashboard](Documentation/images/dashboard.png)